 1. The candidate has documented the necessity for seeking the degree at Wayne State University rather than at an alternative institution; and

-2. The candidate possesses a master’s degree which historically was considered the terminal degree in his/her discipline; or, the candidate already possesses a doctorate in one field and seeks a graduate degree in another field in order to strengthen his/her program of teaching, scholarship, or service; and
+2. The candidate possesses a master's degree that historically was considered the terminal degree in his/her discipline; or, the candidate already possesses a doctorate in one field and seeks a graduate degree in another field in order to strengthen his/her program of teaching, scholarship, or service; and

 3. The candidate has identified an appropriate graduate or professional program that has agreed to accept him/her; and

 4. The candidate, the Dean of his/her college, the Dean of the college in which the degree would be earned, and the Dean of the Graduate School have reviewed the application and have determined appropriate steps to eliminate all conflicts of interest that may occur as a result of such enrollment; and

 5. The department or college in which the faculty member seeks to obtain a graduate degree has identified, where necessary, a doctoral committee, including, where possible, two individuals external to Wayne State University, with expertise and appropriate credentials to supervise and evaluate the qualifying examinations and dissertation to be completed; and

 6. The candidate is not a faculty member in the same college as the proposed degree program nor are any members of the doctoral committee from the same college in which the candidate holds faculty appointment.
 This provision may be waived by the Dean of the Graduate School in rare cases where the candidate's department of faculty appointment is in the same college as a separate and distinct degree program in which the candidate's enrollment would advance the candidate's program of teaching, scholarship or service.
 In such a case, no member of the doctoral committee shall come from the candidate's department of appointment; and